GovTechSG/techpass-user-docs/docs/edit-profile.md

 # Edit your TechPass profile

-TechPass users can edit their TechPass profile anytime by logging into the TechPass Portal.
+TechPass users can edit their TechPass profile by logging into the TechPass Portal.

-?> If you don't have access to TechPass Portal, create a [service request](https://go.gov.sg/seed-techpass-support) with us to update your profile details.
+?>- You can't edit or delete the **Agency** name linked to your TechPass.<br>- To edit your email address, create a [service request](https://go.gov.sg/seed-techpass-support) with us.<br>- If you don't have access to TechPass Portal, create a [service request](https://go.gov.sg/seed-techpass-support) with us to update your profile details.

 ## Audience